tlparolin/FMAlign2x/README.md

 This will display the installed Java version information.

-If you don't have Java installed or if the installed version is not compatible, you can follow these steps to install Java:
+If you don't have Java installed or if the installed version is not compatible, you can follow these steps to install Java on Linux:

-To install Java on Windows:

-1. Visit the official Java website at [java.com](https://www.java.com/) or the OpenJDK website at [openjdk.java.net](https://openjdk.java.net/).
-2. Download the appropriate Java Development Kit (JDK) for Windows.
-3. Run the downloaded installer and follow the on-screen instructions to complete the installation.
-4. After the installation is complete, open a new Command Prompt and run `java -version` to verify that Java is installed and the correct version is displayed.

-To install Java on Linux:

 1. Update Package Lists: Run the command `sudo apt update` to update the package lists on your system.
 2. Install OpenJDK: Run the command `sudo apt install default-jdk` to install the default version of OpenJDK.